Trump: Economic adviser Larry Kudlow suffers heart attack

-President Donald Trump said that his top economic adviser, Larry Kudlow, suffered a heart attack and was being treated Monday at a military hospital.
+Larry Kudlow, President Donald Trump's top economic adviser, suffered a "very mild" heart attack and was being treated at a military hospital, the White House said Monday.

-White House press secretary Sarah Huckabee Sanders later told reporters that Kudlow was in "good condition" and "doing well" after suffering a "mild" heart attack.
-He was being treated at Walter Reed National Military Medical Center in Bethesda, Maryland.
+Kudlow was in good condition at Walter Reed National Military Medical Center in Bethesda, Maryland, White House press secretary Sarah Huckabee Sanders said in a statement.
+She said Kudlow was doing well and that doctors expect him to make a "full and speedy recovery."

-"Our Great Larry Kudlow, who has been working so hard on trade and the economy, has just suffered a heart attack," Trump wrote from Singapore just minutes before he met with North Korean leader Kim Jong Un.
+News of Kudlow's illness was broken by Trump himself just minutes before he met with North Korean leader Kim Jong Un in Singapore.
+"Our Great Larry Kudlow, who has been working so hard on trade and the economy, has just suffered a heart attack," Trump tweeted.

 Kudlow, the director of the National Economic Council, had joined Trump last week in Canada for what became a contentious meeting of the Group of Seven world leaders.
 The meeting was shadowed by the Trump administration's escalation of rhetoric on trade and tariffs and splintered shortly after the president left Quebec and tweeted he was pulling back his approval of a joint statement by the group.